 Fleet operators that proactively manage driver behavior and work with insurance companies to prove driver safety procedures may be able to lower insurance costs and improve insurance rebates on a quarterly or annual basis.

 ELDs can also detect engine fault codes before they cause actual damage.
 Some ELDs can recognize commercial vehicles’ faults that are shown to the truck drivers in the vehicle diagnostics system and notify the fleet owners.
 So it can plan the repair to avoid producing more serious issues and not compromise future deliveries or unexpected costs.

 The next time you hear about ELDs and ELD data, remember: It’s important to follow the mandated ELD compliance.
 In addition, it is a great opportunity to optimize your fleet performance and grow your business.
-So, if you're ever looking to connect to ELD or telematics data, TruckerCloud's open API platform is the fastest, most efficient way to get started.
+There are many ELD manufacturers in the market.
+So, if you're ever looking to connect to ELD or telematics data, TruckerCloud's open API platform - supporting more than 30 ELD suppliers - is the fastest, most efficient way to get started with a reliable ELD.
 Learn more here.

 Learn more about TruckerCloud's efforts to use ELD data to make a greener future.